 - You should be able to repeat this movement 3-4 times throughout a 25m distance.

 Swimming fins can be used to add power to your stroke, which will make swimming butterfly easier.
 This will allow you to focus on your breathing style and pattern without having to worry as much about the actual swimming of the stroke.

-If you require some good fins, I recommend the Arena Powerfin Pro, you can check it out on SwimOutlet by clicking here.
+If you require some good fins, I recommend the Arena Powerfin Pro.

 Similar to fins, paddles can also be used to add more power to your stroke helping you to focus more on your butterfly breathing technique.
 You may also choose to combine paddles and fins for maximal power output.